Tom Hunt (politician): Parliamentary career

 On 16 March 2021, Hunt denied claims made by Labour councillors that he had refused to meet with front-line workers with Hunt saying that this was due to earlier disputes with TUC members.

-In April 2021, Hunt called for the flying of the Union Flag to be made compulsory in all schools, stating on Twitter that "If any pupils and teachers have concerns about this then surely they can be "educated" about what the flag actually represents".
+In April 2021, Hunt called for the flying of the Union Jack to be made compulsory in all schools, stating on Twitter that "If any pupils and teachers have concerns about this then surely they can be "educated" about what the flag actually represents".

 In January 2022, Hunt reacted to the clearing of the four people charged with the toppling of the Statue of Edward Colston by telling The Daily Telegraph: "If you've broken the law and committed criminal damage you should be punished.
 If the jury is a barrier to ensuring they are punished then that needs to be addressed".

 In April 2022, during a discussion on the BBC's Politics Live programme about the government's plans to deport asylum seekers to Rwanda, Hunt claimed that Rwanda was a "safe European country."

 In April 2022, after Prime Minister Boris Johnson and Chancellor of the Exchequer Rishi Sunak were fined for breaking Covid rules during the 'Partygate' scandal, Hunt said that he believed they did not break the law and the decision to fine them was 'a bit harsh'.

-In March 2023, members of far right groups organised a demo at a local hotel in Ipswich temporarily housing asylum seekers, which was met on the day by a larger counter protest.
-Hunt declared on his personal blog and social media there was "no far right presence" at said demo, despite well documented public evidence.
+In March 2023, a demonstration was organised at a local hotel in Ipswich to protest against the housing of asylum seekers, which was met on the day by a larger counter protest.
+Hunt declared on his personal blog and social media there was "no far right presence" at the demonstration.
+However, investigations by East Anglia Bylines revealed far-right involvement in the demonstrations.

 In the 2024 Ipswich Borough Council election, Hunt misplaced his passport and was forced to ask local Conservative members to find someone to act as an emergency proxy.
 He later explained that the loss was due to his dyspraxia.

 Hunt was re-selected as the Conservative candidate for Ipswich at the 2024 general election but was defeated by the Labour candidate, Jack Abbott.

 On 21 July 2025, Hunt was expelled from the Conservative Party following a complaints process.